iamkvishal/Banking/README.md

          - A constructor that allows the user to create an account with a given name, account number, and balance.
          - A method that allows the user to make a deposit to the account.
          - A method that allows the user to make a withdrawal from the account.
-         - A method that returns the current balance of the account.
+         - A method that returns the current balance of the account. using java